virtusize/integration_android/README.md

      virtusizeButton.setButtonStyle(VirtusizeButtonStyle.DEFAULT_STYLE);
      ```

-   You can also use any other button styles and/or define attributes like text, height, width, etc on the VirtusizeButton.
+   You can also use any other button styles and/or define attributes like text, height, width, etc of the VirtusizeButton.

    ```xml
    <com.virtusize.libsource.ui.VirtusizeButton